csev/py4e/code3/pagerank/README.txt

 For each iteration of the page rank algorithm it prints the average change per page of the page rank.
-The network initially is quite unbalanced and so the individual page ranks are changeing wildly.
+The network initially is quite unbalanced and so the individual page ranks are changing wildly.
 But in a few short iterations, the page rank converges.
 You should run prank.py long enough that the page ranks converge.